thewpsquad/squad-modules/readme.txt

 1. Main Dashboard - The [Squad Modules Lite](https://squadmodules.com/) dashboard for convenient module management and settings.
 2. Module Dashboard - This is the dashboard where you can manage and configure Squad Modules Lite modules.
 You can see a list of all the modules that you have installed, and you can customize their settings.
 You can also create custom modules from here.
 3. Extensions Dashboard - This is the dashboard where you can manage and configure Squad Modules Lite extensions.
 You can see a list of all the extensions that you have activated, and you can customize their settings.
-4. What's New Page - This is the Page where you can see all latest updates of Squad Modules Lite.
+4. What's New Page - This is the Page where you can see all the latest updates of Squad Modules Lite.
 5. Module Selection in the Divi Builder - This is the folder where all the modules are stored.
 You can easily add a new module by dragging and dropping it into the Divi Builder.
 6. Advanced Divider Module -  This is a module that allows you to create visually appealing dividers with various styles, shapes, and customization options.
 7. Before After Image Slider Module - This is a module that allows you to create interactive image comparisons using the Before After Image Slider module.